MetOffice/CDDS/docs/operational_procedure/common_issues.md

 ## 3. Extract validation failure

-e.g. the following appears in the extract_validate log for a the ap5 stream
+e.g. the following appears in the extract_validate log for the ap5 stream

     As a result, these variables cannot be produced: